blockapps/xamarin-sdk/README.md

 ![add_ref_win](https://github.com/blockapps/xamarin-sdk/blob/master/images/add_dll_win.png?raw=true)

+Once added you will now be able to reference the BlockAppsSDK namespaces in you project.

+###Bugs
 BlockAppsSDK for Xamarin is in alpha stage and may contain bugs.
 If you do find any please visit the
 [issue tacker](https://github.com/blockapps/xamarin-sdk/issues) and